evansbenj/2024_BIO722/2_Lecture_2_reference_genomes_and_read_mapping.md

 `cp /1/scratch/BIO720_Bens_section/rhesus_chromosomes/chrXXX.fa ~/my_monkey_chromosome/.`

+Here and henceforth, you will need to change the `chrXXX.fa` part to match whatever chromosome Ben assigned to you.
+For example, if you are working on chromosome 9, you should type this:

+`cp /1/scratch/BIO720_Bens_section/rhesus_chromosomes/chr9.fa ~/my_monkey_chromosome/.`

+You can check whether you succeeded and also see how big this datafile is like this:

+`ls -l ~/my_monkey_chromosome/chrXXX.fa`

 Before we map our data to this reference genome, we need to generate some files that will be used in the mapping process.
 This can be done in three steps:

 1. `bwa index -a bwtsw ~/my_monkey_chromosome/chrXXX.fa`

   The `/apps/bwa/0.7.12/bwa` command tells the computer to execute the bwa program.
 The `index` command tells `bwa` to generate index files from the rhesus genome file that is indicated by the `/home/datasets/2015_Ben_Evans/rhesus_chromosomes/chrXXX.fa`.
 The `-a bwtsw` flag specifies the indexing algorithm for `bwa` to use.
-You will need to change the `chrXXX.fa` to match whatever chromosome Ben tells you to work on.
-For example, if you are working on chromosome 9, you should type this:

-  `bwa index -a bwtsw ~/my_monkey_chromosome/chr9.fa`

   (But delete the two XXs - I added them in to prevent people from just copying and pasting things)